 In this section of our website you will find information on how you can best accommodate students with disabilities that may be in your classroom.
 As always, if you have any questions, please contact us!
 We are happy to provide more information.

 Include a statement in your course syllabus welcoming students with accessibility issues.
 This sends the message that Umass Dartmouth values individual differences, diversity, and supports an inclusive learning environment.
 It also normalizes the accommodation process and informs students of a valuable resource to enhance the educational experience and retention.

-Please also include the below section notifying them about the Center for Access & Success:
+Please also include the below section notifying them about the Office of Student Accessibility Services:

-If you have a documented disability or chronic health condition and require accommodations to obtain equal access in this course, please call the Center for Access & Success at 508.999.8711 to make an appointment.
+If you have a documented disability or chronic health condition and require accommodations to obtain equal access in this course, please call the Office of Student Accessibility Services at 508.999.8711 to make an appointment.
 The Center is located on the first floor in Pine Dale Hall, 7136.
 Here you will meet with their staff to discuss your needs.

 You may also want to notify students that if they have emergency medical information that they wish to share with you, or need special arrangements in case the building must be evacuated, to please inform you.